Performance Oriented Funding Allocation (LOM)

 Performance Oriented Funding Allocation

 The Faculty has established a system for performance oriented funding allocation.
-Bonus Program I exclusively honors the acquisition of DFG funds and Bonus Programm II takes all remaining external funding and publications into consideration.
+The Bonus Program honors the acquisition of DFG funds and publications.

 This system has proven itself and will be continued.
 In order to counteract a progressive devaluation of these funds, the faculty aims to increase the funds allocated within the LOM process.